OrangeSpork/AdditionalAccessoryControls/README.md

 **Hair/Body Rules**:\
    *Hair Rules*: When this accessory is visible the following hair parts are made invisible.
 Use to swap in and out a hair part with a wig, or hide hair under a helmet or hood.\
    *Body Rules*: When this accessory is visible the following body parts are scaled to 0.
 Use this to prevent elf ears clipping through helmets, hands popping through some glove items, etc.

+# Coordinate Visibility Override Rules

+Accessed from the toggle button in the Plugin Settings section of the menu (right side).

+Adds options to help deal with some common collisions where character accessory visibility rules don't work as desired when loaded into some coordinates.

+**Slot Suppression Rules**: Setting one of these suppresses rules based on this slot for firing for this coordinate.
+An example might be an open bra shouldn't suppress nipple accessories even though it's in an on state.

+**Slot Overrides**: These allow you to map one slot or even specific slot/state combinations to other slots or slot/states.
+Use this when you have an item in a non-standard slot, for example a glove in a pantyhose slot.
+Mapping the pantyhose to gloves allows accessory rules for gloves to work as desired for this item.

+Note: Overriding a slot means it no longer counts as it's original slot (so as in the prior example, any rules for pantyhose would not fire as it would be considered a glove).
+If it is desired that the slot count as another slot AND as itself, simply override the slot to itself in addition to other targets.
+A use case would be tops that should fire bot rules, as the cover the bot, but aren't flagged as covering the bot in the item flags.
+Override top->top AND top->bottom means that the item will now fire rules for for accessories with either top or bottom visibility rules set.

 # Show/Hide Button